fbpx

 As your debt grows, the IRS may resort to increasingly invasive collection efforts.
 Because these collection efforts can severely hamper your ability to gain financing and indirectly affect your credit, not to mention lead to future bank levies, it’s usually advised to work with the IRS (through an experienced tax professional) to pay off your debt as soon as possible.

-With assistance, you can seek financing to pay off your tax debt.
+With assistance, you can seek financing to pay off your IRS balance.
 Under most circumstances, banks offer lower monthly interest rates than the federal government does.

 Ignoring the IRS Notice CP14, or taking too long to respond, is a bad idea.
 If you feel that the IRS made a mistake, and if you can prove (or wish to prove) that you do not owe additional taxes, speak with a tax professional as soon as possible.